 Shelley Laskin, Trustee, Ward 8, Eglinton-Lawrence and Toronto-St Paul’s

-Shelley Laskin is serving her fifth term as Trustee.
-After being first elected in 1997 at amalgamation, she served two terms and then took a break.
-She returned to the Toronto District School Board (TDSB) in 2010 to continue what she started.
-She is currently serving as Chair of the Budget and Enrolment Committee and represents Toronto as Director on the Ontario Public School Board Association.
+Shelley Laskin is serving her sixth term as Trustee for the Toronto District School Board.
+After first being elected in 1997 at amalgamation, she served two terms and then took a break.
+She returned in 2010 to continue what she started.

 Shelley learned the value of public service as a child in Thunder Bay where her father, Saul Laskin, served as Mayor, and her mother Adele was active in a number of social causes.
 Inspired by her Grade 10 Geography teacher, Shelley pursued the study of map-making, receiving a Bachelor of Arts degree at Carleton University followed by a graduate diploma in Cartography from the University of Glasgow.
 After working in the field, Shelley chose to open her own graphic consulting business to combine her work and family life.

-When her children began school, Shelley became an active and engaged parent at both the local and board level.
-Locally, she was instrumental in developing and implementing new initiatives including innovative vehicles of communication between home and school, greening projects, and ensuring parent voice on school committees.
+When her children began public school, Shelley became an active and engaged parent at both the local and board level.
+Locally, she was instrumental in developing and implementing new initiatives including innovative vehicles of communication between home and school, greening projects, piloting Greenest Cities, The Walking School Bus and ensuring parent voice on school committees.
 As an active member of Area North in the former Toronto Board of Education, Shelley co-authored The Essential School – A Model for Public Education in Ontario, developed by the Parents’ Working Group on Education Finance and endorsed by the Toronto Board of Education just prior to amalgamation.

-In 2004, Shelley joined the Ontario Public Service and put her skills to work to enhance organizational effectiveness and performance within the Ministry of Health and Long-Term Care’s Business Improvement Office.
+In 2004, Shelley joined the Ontario Public Service and put her skills to work to enhance organizational effectiveness and performance within the Ministry of Health’s Business Improvement Office.
 In 2006, she joined the newly created Ministry of Health Promotion and Sport where she served in a number of roles in Business Services, Policy and Program and Corporate Services.
 As Senior Advisor with the Pan/Parapan American Games Secretariat she developed the Secretariat’s Continuity of Operations Plan (COOP) for Games-time operations and during the Pan Am Games, acted as Deputy Director in the PPAGS Coordination Centre.
 She received the 2015 MTCS Applause Award for Teamwork which “recognizes an individual or team who demonstrates excellence in working together in the delivery of a special project and/or operational program or service in support of the ministry’s mission, goal and/or objective”.
-Outside of Games-time operations, she provided leadership in developing, managing and delivering a coordinated, one-window approach to facilitate Secretariat corporate requirements including accessibility requirements, diversity and green initiatives planning, service quality standards, accommodation planning and facilities management, IT resources and assets, emergency management and continuity of operations planning, health and safety initiatives.

-At the completion of the Games, Shelley returned to the Ministry of Health and Long-Term Care as Senior Advisor, Agency Support where she provides strategic direction, liaison and leadership in the development, communication and implementation of the mandates of the ministry’s six adjudicative Boards.
+At the completion of the Games, Shelley returned to the Ministry of Health as Senior Advisor, Agency Support where she provides strategic direction, liaison and leadership in the development, communication and implementation of the mandates of the ministry’s adjudicative Boards.

 In the fall of 2009, Shelley was appointed by the local School Superintendent to be the community member on the Davisville-Yonge Area Review Committee (ARC) looking at ways to resolve the overcrowding in some area schools and find meaningful solutions to better meet the educational needs of all the students in the community.
-That level of engagement created a desire to return to the TDSB and with the support of her family Shelley Laskin was re-elected to the Toronto District School Board in 2010.
+That level of engagement created a desire to return to the TDSB and with the support of her family Shelley Laskin was re-elected to the Toronto District School Board in 2010 to continue what she started.

 Shelley is an experienced trustee, bringing a track record of strengthening public schools and healthy communities, active in community groups and her synagogue.
-She has served on the executive of the South Eglinton Ratepayers and Residents Association (SERRA), as a public member on the Children’s Clearance Committee of Advertising Standards Canada and on the Boards of Congregation Darchei Noam, Legal Aid Ontario and The Canadian Centre for Quality Education and Opportunity.
-Within the Ontario Public Service, she volunteers on both the United Way and Federated Health campaigns.
+She has served on the executive of the former South Eglinton Ratepayers and Residents Association (SERRA) now the South Eglinton Davisville Residents' Association (SEDRA), as a public member on the Children’s Clearance Committee of Advertising Standards Canada and on the Boards of Congregation Darchei Noam, Legal Aid Ontario and The Canadian Centre for Quality Education and Opportunity.
+Within the Ontario Public Service, she volunteered on both the United Way and Federated Health campaigns.

 Shelley is married to Hector Standing and they have three grown children, all successful graduates of Toronto’s public schools.